By the end of this section, you will be able to:

 In 1817, David Ricardo, a businessman, economist, and member of the British Parliament, wrote a treatise called On the Principles of Political Economy and Taxation.
 In this treatise, Ricardo argued that specialization and free trade benefit all trading partners, even those that may be relatively inefficient.
 To see what he meant, we must be able to distinguish between absolute and comparative advantage.

-A country has an absolute advantage in producing a good over another country if it uses fewer resources to produce that good.
+A country has an absolute advantage over another country in producing a good if it uses fewer resources to produce that good.
 Absolute advantage can be the result of a country’s natural endowment.
 For example, extracting oil in Saudi Arabia is pretty much just a matter of “drilling a hole.”
-Producing oil in other countries can require considerable exploration and costly technologies for drilling and extraction—if indeed they have any oil at all.
+Producing oil in other countries can require considerable exploration and costly technologies for drilling and extraction—if they have any oil at all.
 The United States has some of the richest farmland in the world, making it easier to grow corn and wheat than in many other countries.
 Guatemala and Colombia have climates especially suited for growing coffee.
 Chile and Zambia have some of the world’s richest copper mines.
 As some have argued, “geography is destiny.”
 Chile will provide copper and Guatemala will produce coffee, and they will trade.
-When each country has a product others need and it can be produced with fewer resources in one country over another, then it is easy to imagine all parties benefitting from trade.
+When each country has a product others need and it can produce it with fewer resources in one country than in another, then it is easy to imagine all parties benefitting from trade.
 However, thinking about trade just in terms of geography and absolute advantage is incomplete.
 Trade really occurs because of comparative advantage.

-Recall from the chapter Choice in a World of Scarcity that a country has a comparative advantage when a good can be produced at a lower cost in terms of other goods.
+Recall from the chapter Choice in a World of Scarcity that a country has a comparative advantage when it can produce a good at a lower cost in terms of other goods.
 The question each country or company should be asking when it trades is this: “What do we give up to produce this good?”
 It should be no surprise that the concept of comparative advantage is based on this idea of opportunity cost from Choice in a World of Scarcity.
-For example, if Zambia focuses its resources on producing copper, its labor, land and financial resources cannot be used to produce other goods such as corn.
+For example, if Zambia focuses its resources on producing copper, it cannot use its labor, land and financial resources to produce other goods such as corn.
 As a result, Zambia gives up the opportunity to produce corn.
 How do we quantify the cost in terms of other goods?
 Simplify the problem and assume that Zambia just needs labor to produce copper and corn.
-The companies that produce either copper or corn tell you that it takes 10 hours to mine a ton of copper and 20 hours to harvest a bushel of corn.
-This means the opportunity cost of producing a ton of copper is 2 bushels of corn.
+The companies that produce either copper or corn tell you that it takes two hours to mine a ton of copper and one hour to harvest a bushel of corn.
+This means the opportunity cost of producing a ton of copper is two bushels of corn.
 The next section develops absolute and comparative advantage in greater detail and relates them to trade.

 A Numerical Example of Absolute and Comparative Advantage